 True adaptive learning technologies should include an interactive study planner that takes into account when you can study, for how many hours, and your exam date.
 The study planner should adapt to how well you’re progressing through the material so you study the correct material and correct amount on each day.

 Surgent – The Study Plan is built to close the gaps identified in your Assessment Phase, taking into account when you say you can study, as well as your exam date.
 The planner is continually updated based on how you’re progressing through the materials.

-Becker – A static study plan is created based on the recommended study path created after the 8 question quiz.
+Becker – A static study plan is created based on the recommended study path created after the brief pre-assessment quiz.

 Since the point of adaptive learning technology is to optimize the learning path for each student, what a student needs to study should be continually updated as they progress throughout the course.
 If they excel in one area and are weak in another, the materials should adjust to help them work on weaker areas.
 This type of adaptation gives CPA candidates a truly individualized experience and has them study the right content at the right time for them.

 Surgent – The real-time algorithm is constantly adapting to the student’s progress, while also considering real CPA Exam content weighting.
 Unique study recommendations are presented via the Daily Surge, where a student can choose to answer multiple choice questions, watch bite-sized video lectures, review reading materials, or practice simulation questions.
 A student’s ReadySCORE is also continually updated to reflect any changes in progress.
 As the ReadySCORE improves throughout the review course, students get an accurate reflection of what their actual exam score would be in real-time.